-- ullet Let T be a MST that includes some set of edges A - Assume that T does not contain the light edge e = (u, v) - $\bullet$ Since T is connected, it contains a unique path from u to v and at least one edge e' on this path crosses the cut that respects A - Note that $w(e) \leq w(e')$ by assumption - ullet Removing e' from the MST and adding e gives us a new spanning tree T' - T' has total weight no more than T and this T' must also be a MST.
-QED.
+- $\bullet$ Let T be a minimum spanning tree that includes some set of edges A - Assume that T does not contain the light edge e = (u, v) - Since T is connected, it contains a unique path from u to v, and at least one edge e' on this path crosses the cut - Note that $w(e) \leq w(e')$ by assumption - Removing e' from the minimum spanning tree and adding e gives us a new spanning tree, T' - $\bullet$ T' has total weight no more than T. - ullet Thus the edge e is in fact contained in some MST.